goodelias/testForm/README.md

-This is a multi step form that was developed as a test task.
+This is a multi step form that was developed as a test task, using React, react router and MySQL database.